-This is an excerpt from Survival Guide for Coaching Youth Baseball eBook by Daniel Keller.
+This is an excerpt from Survival Guide for Coaching Youth Baseball by Daniel Keller.

 Follow these guidelines for an easy game day.